catherineisonline/pizza-time-with-react/README.md

 ## Database <a id="database"></a>
 To use the registration functionality for your own project, you need to use your own database.
 You can use any SQL database you wish and you adapt it to this project.
-I am using [Planetscape](https://planetscale.com/) serverless MySQL database.
-To have your own database you need to register and set it up by provided keys.
-I recommend you to use their [documentation](https://planetscale.com/docs).
+I am using [Turso](https://turso.tech/) database.
+To have your own database you need to register and set it up by provided information.
+I recommend you to use their [documentation](https://docs.turso.tech/sdk/ts/quickstart).

 ## Goals <a id="goals"></a>
 The main goal of this project is to get better at React and experience what it's like to work on something that feels more like a real project.
 In the past, I've mostly worked on small pieces of code that didn't do much on their own.
 With this project, I want to step into different shoes – not just as a coder, but as someone who's building something useful and someone who's going to use it.